-The Toronto Blue Jays and Chicago White Sox concluded their three-game series on Wednesday afternoon following what may have been the worst-umpired game of the season the night before.
+(Audacy) The Toronto Blue Jays and Chicago White Sox were concluding their three-game series Wednesday afternoon following what may have been the worst-umpired game of the season the night before.

-And the umpires were once again the focal point of the game, even before a pitch was thrown.
+And the umpires were once again the focal point of the game Wednesday, even before a pitch was thrown.

-Blue Jays hitting coach Guillermo Martinez was ejected during the lineup exchange at home plate prior to the game after appearing to say something to umpire Doug Eddings, who was behind the plate on Tuesday.
+Blue Jays hitting coach Guillermo Martinez was ejected during the lineup exchange at home plate prior to the game after appearing to direct comments toward umpire Doug Eddings, who was criticized for his work behind the plate Tuesday.

-Several social media accounts that grade umpires noted Eddings’ particularly wide strike zone, with one account recording a correct call rate of 86.2% and a season-high 29 missed calls, including six blown strikeouts.
+Several social media accounts that grade umpires noted Eddings’ particularly wide strike zone Tuesday, with one account recording a correct call rate of 86.2% and a season-high 29 missed calls, including six blown strikeouts.

-Another account rated a 645 accuracy on called strikes, recording 25 of 70 called strikes were true balls.
+Another account indicated that 25 of 70 called strikes were true balls.

 Meanwhile, fans applauded Martinez for saying something to Eddings.